 Duxelles (pronounced duck-sell) is a French term, which in culinary terms has come to mean a cooked paste of mushrooms and onions.
 It is normally flavoured with thyme and parsley and seasoned with salt and pepper.

-If you’ve ever eaten beef Wellington, then you will have tasted Duxelles before, because this is the way in which the mushroom layer in a beef Wellington is made.
+If you've ever eaten beef Wellington, you will have tasted Duxelles before, because this is how the mushroom layer in a beef Wellington is made.

-So let’s have a look at how easy it is to make this yummy mushroom pate.
+So let's see how easy it is to make this yummy mushroom pate.

 What you will need